Young Life

 Young Life is an international Christian youth organization based Colorado Springs, Colorado.
 Young Life offers week-long Summer camps with the stated goal of evangelizing to teenagers.

 The organization was started in Gainesville, Texas in 1941 by Presbyterian minister Jim Rayburn and is currently led by president and CEO Newt Crenshaw.
 Young Life operates globally using several different organizations with different focuses.

-As of 2021, Young Life was under investigation by the Equal Employment Opportunity Commission for allegedly failing to protect its employees against sexual misconduct and racial discrimination.
-One alleged victim of sexual abuse reported that she informed more than a dozen people about the harassment she faced, being told at one point that it was "God's plan" for her.
-Her case was dismissed after she received a settlement from Young Life.
+Young Life has had controversies involving anti-LGBTQ+ policies, a Business Insider exposé into sexual misconduct allegations published in 2021, and a criminal investigation into child sexual abuse in 2025.

 History

 In 1941, Presbyterian seminary student Jim Rayburn started Young Life to evangelize to high school students who showed no interest in Christianity.
 He began hosting a weekly club which featured one or two skits, as well as a simple message about Jesus.

 The Young Life website credits the beginning to Clara Frasher, an elderly woman who around 1933 recruited friends to help her pray for teenagers attending Gainesville High School.
 In 1939, Rayburn who was a young seminarian, started a chapter of the Miracle Book Club.
 He also worked with local pastor Clyde Kennedy.
 In the late 1940s at Wheaton College in Illinois, the organization began using both paid staff and volunteers.
 Per Young Life's website, they have had partnerships with Fuller Theological Seminary, as well as other seminaries.